bnnm/wwiser/doc/EDITOR.md

   - AkMusicRanSeq saves the segments in children list, but aren't in the playlist
 - plays a list of objects inside a group
 - defines groups with modes that change when track is played
-  - sequence continuous: all objects, one after other
+  - sequence continuous: plays all objects in sequence, on loop/next call restarts
-  - sequence step: picks one object, on next play OR loop picks another
+  - sequence step: plays one object from first, on loop/next call plays next object
-  - random continuos: plays random until all objects are covered
+  - random continuous: plays all objects randomly, on loop/next call restarts
-  - random step: plays one random
+  - random step: plays one object at random, on loop/next call plays another object
+  - loop above means set on playlist/group level (loop on children level "traps" the sequence)
 - groups may have objects or other groups (with objects), at any position
 - random types have weight (probability to play), from 0.001 to 100% (default 50)
 - random types can use "standard"=allows repeats, or "shuffle"= doesn't
-- random types can set "avoid repeat N" (see docs)
+- random types can set "avoid repeat N" to affect which objects are picked on loops/next play
 - each "group" has N objects
 - group and objects have loop settings (1=once/none, 0=infinite, N=loops)
   - loop meaning varies per mode